Hi, I’m Dave!

 A lucky guy indeed.

 When I’m not working, I’m often with my family.
-I might be watching the LA Lakers with my sons, or fighting them about car keys, or trying to get out with my wife for dinner, or just spending time all together in the evening.
+I might be watching a Buffalo Bills game with my sons, or fighting them about car keys, or trying to get out with my wife for dinner, or just spending time all together when we can.

 We can walk to restaurants, shops and grocery stores right from our front door, and we love the change of seasons.